keepyourarrow/One-Room-Hotel/README.md

 Link: https://one-room-hotel.netlify.app/

-My biggest frontend project that was done with React.js.
+One of my first projects that was done with React.js.
 I'm using functional components, Hooks and React Context to lift my state.
 The purpose of this project is to learn and develop new skills and showcase them to others, not to mention that it's a good experience to work with a big project.